 Due to this and the known risk of learning difficulties, health professionals therefore try to avoid giving radiation to the brain of a young child under 3 years old.

 (Radiotherapy in any situation is not given without very careful consideration and you would not have been given radiotherapy unless the expected benefits outweighed any possible risks to you.)

 Non-ionising radiation includes the type of radiation from mobile phones and power lines.
 It has less energy than ionising radiation, as used in X-ray and radiotherapy machines, so cannot change our cells in the same way.

 You may have read articles about mobiles or power lines causing brain tumours, but research remains inconclusive and, at present, there is no clear link between exposure to mobile phones or power lines and brain tumours.

 In 2011, a large study by the International Agency for Research on Cancer (IARC) found no increase in risk of glioma or meningioma (the two most common types of brain tumour) nor acoustic neuroma, for low and moderate phone users.

 There were suggestions of an increased risk of glioma and acoustic neuroma for the very heaviest mobile phone users, but problems with the design of the study meant that it was not possible to come to a definite conclusion.

 Two large, more reliable studies found no links between mobile phones and brain tumours, with a possible exception of a type of brain tumour called an acoustic neuroma.
 However, an update to this study 2 years later, with more data, found no evidence.

-A further study on acoustic neuroma suggested that people who use mobile phones are more likely to notice symptoms of acoustic neuromas, such as hearing loss, and seek medical help.
+In addition, a further study on acoustic neuroma suggested that people who use mobile phones are more likely to notice symptoms of acoustic neuromas, such as hearing loss, and seek medical help.
 So using a mobile phone could increase the chance of detecting the disease, but not affect the chance of developing it in the first place.

 Research is still ongoing.